MessageComposer Middleware

 Message Composer Middleware

-MessageComposer middleware purpose is to allow for full control over the data processing in different composition scenarios.
+MessageComposer middleware lets you control data processing across composition scenarios.

 Some managers (TextComposer, PollComposer, MessageComposer) use middleware to process state changes and compose data.
-These managers have one or more middleware executors that execute handler chains.
+Each has one or more middleware executors that run handler chains.

 The middleware execution is performed via MiddlewareExecutor.
 It allows: